Andrey Yezhov: Early life

 Andrey Sergeyevich Yezhov was born in 1967 in the village of Sloboda, Smolensk Oblast, the younger of two sons born to a milkmaid and a tractor driver.
 While little is known of his childhood, neighbors described the Yezhovs as caring parents who never subjected their children to violence.
 When he became a teenager, unbeknownst to anyone in his family, Yezhov began spying on women who bathed in the village's bath house, a practice which he continued into adulthood.
 Around the same time, he had his first sexual encounter when he had sex with a dead cow - the pleasure provided by this act prompted him to start abusing other animals on the family farm.

 After studying until the 8th grade in secondary school, Yezhov entered a vocational school, where he graduated with qualifications as a mechanic and tractor driver.
 He then enrolled and served in the Strategic Rocket Forces for several years, before returning to work as a stoker at a state dairy farm, where he was later promoted to being a driver.
-During his time there, he fell in love with another employee, Valentina, and soon the young couple moved to the Kashirsky District in Moscow in search for better job opportunities.
+During his time there, he fell in love with another employee, Valentina, and soon the young couple moved to the Kashirsky District in Moscow in search of better job opportunities.
 Yezhov found himself a job as a driver at a farmers' co-op, while his girlfriend became a veterinarian.
 After spending six months together, the pair decided to get married, but at the wedding party, he fell in love with a female friend of his brother's wife, whom he started dating behind his wife's back.

-Eventually, he left his wife and married to the mistress, with whom he went on to have children and later grandchildren.
+Eventually, he left his wife and married the mistress, with whom he went on to have children and later grandchildren.
 However, family life did not deter him from his voyeurism, as he continued to peep on women bathing in bath houses.
 Alternatively, he would go peek through the windows of apartments on the first floor and watch the residents undress.
 In the mid-2000s, Yezhov's relationship with his wife deteriorated, as he began to spend more time by himself in his garage, drinking vodka.